kyma-project/kyma/components/api-gateway-migrator/README.md

 ## Important metadata

-The migration process uses Labels and Annotations to control state of migrated objects.
+The migration process uses Labels and Annotations to describe the state of migrated objects.

-After migration the following metadata is set on the migrated Api object:
+After the migration the following metadata is set on the migrated Api object:
 - the Label: "migration/status" with a value: "migrated"
-- the Annotation: "migration/host" with an original value of spec.hostname of the Api before migration
+- the Annotation: "migration/host" with an original value of `spec.hostname` of the Api before migration

-After migration the following metadata is set on newly created ApiRule object:
+After the migration the following metadata is set on the created ApiRule object:
-- the Label: "migratedFrom" with a value equal to name of the migrated Api
+- the Label: "migratedFrom" with a value equal to the name of the migrated Api
-- the Annotation: "targetHost" with an original value of spec.hostname of the Api before migration
+- the Annotation: "targetHost" with an original value of `spec.hostname` of the Api before migration

 ## Rules for skipping API objects